Carolina Hurricanes

 The Carolina Hurricanes (colloquially known as the Canes) are a professional ice hockey team based in Raleigh, North Carolina.
 The Hurricanes compete in the National Hockey League (NHL) as a member of the Metropolitan Division in the Eastern Conference.
 The team plays its home games at the Lenovo Center.

 The franchise was formed in 1971 as the New England Whalers of the World Hockey Association (WHA).
-The Whalers saw success immediately, winning the Eastern Division in the WHA's first three seasons and becoming the inaugural Avco World Trophy Champions to cap off the 1972–73 season.
+The Whalers saw success immediately, winning the Eastern Division in the WHA's first three seasons and becoming the inaugural Avco World Trophy champions at the end of the 1972–73 season.
 The Whalers again competed for the World Trophy in 1978, this time falling short to the Winnipeg Jets in a rematch of the 1973 Avco Cup Final.
 The franchise joined the NHL in 1979 as part of the NHL–WHA merger, renaming themselves the Hartford Whalers.
 The team relocated to North Carolina in 1997, rebranding themselves as the Hurricanes.

-Carolina advanced to the Stanley Cup Final for the first time in 2002, where they lost to the Detroit Red Wings.
-The Hurricanes won the 2006 Stanley Cup over the Edmonton Oilers, giving the state of North Carolina its first major professional sports championship and its only major championship as of 2024-25.
+The Hurricanes have won the Stanley Cup Final twice in 2006 and in 2026.
+They are the only professional team from North Carolina to have won a major sports championship.

 History

 New England/Hartford Whalers (1971–1997)

 The New England Whalers were established in November 1971 when the World Hockey Association (WHA) awarded a franchise to begin play in Boston, Massachusetts.
 For the first two years of their existence, the club played their home games at the Boston Arena and Boston Garden.
 With the increasing difficulty of scheduling games at Boston Garden (owned by the NHL rival Boston Bruins), the owners decided to move the team to Hartford, Connecticut, beginning with the 1974–75 season.
-While waiting for the completion of a new arena in Hartford, the Whalers played the first part of the season at The Big E Coliseum in West Springfield, Massachusetts.
+While waiting for the completion of a new arena in Hartford, the Whalers played the first part of the season at the Big E Coliseum in West Springfield, Massachusetts.
 On January 11, 1975, the team played its first game in front of a sellout crowd at the Hartford Civic Center Coliseum, and would maintain its home there through 1997.